Delphi: The prophetic process

 Perhaps Delphi is best known for its oracle, the Pythia, or sibyl, the priestess prophesying from the tripod in the sunken adyton of the Temple of Apollo.
 The Pythia was known as a spokesperson for Apollo.
 She was a woman of blameless life chosen from the peasants of the area.
 Alone in an enclosed inner sanctum (Ancient Greek adyton – "do not enter") she sat on a tripod seat over an opening in the earth (the "chasm").
 According to legend, when Apollo slew Python its body fell into this fissure and fumes arose from its decomposing body.
 Intoxicated by the vapors, the sibyl would fall into a trance, allowing Apollo to possess her spirit.
 In this state she prophesied.
 The oracle could not be consulted during the winter months, for this was traditionally the time when Apollo would live among the Hyperboreans.
 Dionysus would inhabit the temple during his absence.
 Of note, release of fumes is limited in colder weather.

 The time to consult Pythia for an oracle during the year was determined from astronomical and geological grounds related to the constellations of Lyra and Cygnus.
 Similar practice was followed in other Apollo oracles too.

-Hydrocarbon vapors emitted from the chasm.
 While in a trance the Pythia "raved" – probably a form of ecstatic speech – and her ravings were "translated" by the priests of the temple into elegant hexameters.
 It has been speculated that the ancient writers, including Plutarch who had worked as a priest at Delphi, were correct in attributing the oracular effects to the sweet-smelling pneuma (Ancient Greek for breath, wind, or vapor) escaping from the chasm in the rock.
 That exhalation could have been high in the known anaesthetic and sweet-smelling ethylene or other hydrocarbons such as ethane known to produce violent trances.
 Although, given the limestone geology, this theory remains debatable, the authors put up a detailed answer to their critics.

 Ancient sources describe the priestess using "laurel" to inspire her prophecies.
 Several alternative plant candidates have been suggested including Cannabis, Hyoscyamus, Rhododendron, and Oleander.
 Harissis claims that a review of contemporary toxicological literature indicates that oleander causes symptoms similar to those shown by the Pythia, and his study of ancient texts shows that oleander was often included under the term "laurel".
 The Pythia may have chewed oleander leaves and inhaled their smoke prior to her oracular pronouncements and sometimes dying from the toxicity.
 The toxic substances of oleander resulted in symptoms similar to those of epilepsy, the "sacred disease", which may have been seen as the possession of the Pythia by the spirit of Apollo.